JohnnyDeuss/pep604-converter/README.md

 Convert Optionals and Unions in Python code to use pipe syntax, i.e.
 `Optional[X]` to `X | None` and `Union[X, Y]` to `X | Y`.

+Run at your own risk and please back up your code before running this script.

 # Running

 `./main.py <directory with .py files>`